 There’s nothing worse than investing time and money into a new platform that your staff don’t want to use.
 You can avoid this by keeping communication flowing with your nonprofit team at all stages of your data migration.
 Organising training for when your migration is complete will help your staff and volunteers to understand the cloud-based tool.

 When migrating to Microsoft 365 SharePoint Online, choosing the right migration tool is key.
-Listed below are 4 migration tools for SharePoint that your charity can compare and find where each is best applied.
+Listed below are 4 migration tools for SharePoint which nonprofits can use.

 ShareGate Desktop